David Gorodyansky

 David Gorodyansky (born February 7, 1982) is an American entrepreneur and angel investor best known as the CEO of AnchorFree, a company he co-founded in 2005 with Eugene Malobrodsky.
 AnchorFree is the developer of Hotspot Shield, a virtual private network provider.
 In 2019, Fast Company named AnchorFree the 13th most innovative company in the world and the #1 most innovative security company.
 AnchorFree's most recent fundraising round (2018) brought in $295 million, bringing total funding to $358 million.
-Gorodyansky has also invested in GlobeIn, an online exotic arts and crafts marketplace, and Venturocket, an job matching website.
-He serves as chairman of both AnchorFree and GlobeIn.
+Gorodyansky has also invested in GlobeIn, an online exotic arts and crafts marketplace, and Venturocket, a job matching website.
+He is chairman of AnchorFree and GlobeIn.

 Gorodyansky is a writer who has contributed to Forbes and Inc. Magazine.
 He is also a proponent of social entrepreneurship.

 Early life

 Gorodyansky was born in Moscow, Russia and moved to Palo Alto, California with his parents and sister when he was 9 years old.
 His parents were computer engineers.
 His grandfather was a member of the Red Army during World War II, during which he conducted aerial reconnaissance and helped to liberate German concentration camps.

 While attending a local Palo Alto school, Gorodyansky met Eugene Malobrodsky.
 Malobrodsky had a similar background and the two became close friends.
 The two would later found multiple companies together.